Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/signed-writing-as-a-pressure-test-for-general-writing-theory.md

 So the purpose of this paper is not to repeat the review.
 It is to argue that signed writing is not merely another example to be accommodated by grapholinguistics.
 It is a pressure test for what grapholinguistics can presently describe at all.

-## Why Meletis and Durscheid is the right lead case
+## Why Meletis and Dürscheid is the right lead case

 There are at least three reasons this book is the right anchor for a broader theory-facing companion.